dandybouquet/dandybouquet.github.io/index.markdown

 Find your outfit models from your preferred online sources.
 SFMLab is a good resource to look for models that match the NexGen body.
 There are several packs you can find that include a lot of outfits in one.
 They will need to be decompiled, but they should fit the best to your model’s body.

-Here is a downlink link to an outfit pack which includes the shirt and shorts I show in this tutorial: https://mega.nz/file/pE1VmIbb#gjmcZpqIZL4mfPPeDCA0IYelSW6yEKuAgwbRuMS9lLk
+Here is a downlink link to an outfit pack which includes the shirt and shorts I show in this tutorial: [Download Link](https://mega.nz/file/pE1VmIbb#gjmcZpqIZL4mfPPeDCA0IYelSW6yEKuAgwbRuMS9lLk)

 I have also customized the textures to match my character’s Park Ranger uniform.